wizardofosmium/porolog/README.md

 The goal was to implement a minimal logic engine in the style of Prolog where Ruby objects could be passed in and Ruby objects were passed back.

-This version completes the minimal/generic logic engine.
+This version completes the minimal/generic logic engine along with some standard builtin predicates.
+Custom builtin predicates can be easily added.

 ## Dependencies